NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 Make sure that your behave run configuration includes the `--product=` & `--env=` <B>These are mandatory</B>

 ### Method 3:
 Run the tests by calling the Make command `make run-tests`.
-This requires the parameters `product=` and `env=` to be passed in
+This requires the parameters `product=` and `env=` to be passed in.
-* This will run the tests without tags so will run everything
+Optionally, you can pass in tags to be run, for example `tags=cpt-ui` will run all CPT-UI-tagged tests.

 ### Method 4 (Not Recommended):
 Run the tests by running `behave` in a command prompt or terminal window.